goncaloneves/likescounter/readme.txt

 == Screenshots ==

-1. Likes Counter for Wordpress without formatting.
+1. Likes Counter with css styling from Example in Description tab.
 2. Likes Counter for Wordpress without formatting.
-3. Likes Counter for Wordpress with formatting.
+3. Likes Counter for Wordpress without formatting.
 4. Likes Counter for Wordpress with formatting.
+5. Likes Counter for Wordpress with formatting.

 == Changelog ==